 Dear Member of the European Parliament,

-I am the creator and General Manager of Free Electrons, a young European engineering company specializing in embedded software, supporting worldwide companies in designing embedded systems, on a rapidly growing market.
+I am the creator and General Manager of Bootlin, a young European engineering company specializing in embedded software, supporting worldwide companies in designing embedded systems, on a rapidly growing market.

 It’s the availability of a great number of Open-Source building blocks that allowed our company to experience continuous growth since its inception in 2004.
 Many industrial and consumer electronics products are designed with these building blocks.
 These blocks are developed by a vibrant community of software developers in the whole world, which our company participates to.